wandergeek/Maverick-ET-73-Meat-Probe-Arduino-Library/README.md

 * A breadboard or another way to wire the components together

-## Wiring the Probe to the arduino:
+## Wiring the Probe to the arduino: * code in this repository uses pin a2
 ![Arduino Meat Probe Wiring](https://github.com/skyeperry1/Maverick-ET-73-Meat-Probe-Arduino-Library/blob/master/ET-73.Drawing.jpg)